 However, even if you decide you want to continue working for a few more years, it’s a good idea to start getting involved with people and activities outside work.
 That way, once you are ready to step away from your job, you’ll already have meaningful connections lined up beyond the office.

-Could you enjoy your life if there was nothing on the schedule each day, just relaxing in the moment?
-Most people find they need more in retirement than playing golf or walking the beach.
+Most people find they need more in retirement than playing golf or going to the beach.
 Setting some specific lifestyle goals can help give your retirement focus and meaning.
-Look for activities and projects that you’ll enjoy and that will enable you to channel your energies so that you’ll be as active and engaged as you want.
+That might involve finding other recent retirees to connect with, or seeking out new hobbies and activities that will keep you as active and engaged as you want.

 Your decision to retire can be as much of an adjustment for the person you share your life with as it is for you.
 Whether you’re retiring before your spouse or they’ve already started their own retirement journey, having a candid discussion about your respective goals and wishes will help you establish a setup that works for both of you.